Jumman04/Jummania-Slider/README.md

  jSlider.slidePrevious()
 ```

--   You can add 'addOnPageChangeListener' if you really need
+-   You can add 'addOnSlideChangeListener' if you really need
 ```kt
  jSlider.addOnSlideChangeListener(object : JSlider.OnSlideChangeListener {
             override fun onSliderScrolled(